GuillerminaLorenzo/CV/README.md

 - HTTP and REST APIs
 - Deployment - Heroku

-What I'm most proud of my journey in Makers is that for the first team project we had 5 weeks to learn Ruby to build an AirBnb clone, for the second team project we had 2 weeks to learn new tools(e.g JavaScript) to build a Facebook clone and for the last project we didn't have time to learn new things, we only had 2 weeks to build a functional app while learning new technologies(e.g React Native) and using the ones that we already had experience with and adapt them to our needs.
+What I'm most proud of my journey in Makers is that for the first team project we had 5 weeks to learn Ruby to build an AirBnb clone.
+For the second team project we had 2 weeks to learn new tools(e.g JavaScript) to build a Facebook clone and for the last project we didn't have time to learn new things.
+We only had 2 weeks to build a functional app while learning new technologies(e.g React Native) and using the ones that we already had experience with and adapting them to our needs.

 Another thing I really enjoyed is having the opportunity to be a mentor to someone that was starting Makers.
-Not only talking about code and solving bugs together but also, sharing my experience, things I wish I'd known earlier or any useful tip like the importance of taking breaks, giving/receiving feedback to improve not only technical skills but to become a better human.
+Not only talking about code and solving bugs together but also, sharing my experience, things I wish I'd known earlier or any useful tip like the importance of taking breaks and giving/receiving feedback to improve not only technical skills but to become a better human.

 ## Skills